leonardokelava/Getting-and-cleaning-data--Course-project/codebook.md

 Activity is a categoric variable that describes the activity performed.
 The rest of values are means of  standard deviations and means calculated for each subject and activity.
-Their names are derived by adding string  "mean_by_subject_and_activity" in front of the original value for which mean was calculated.
+Their names are derived by adding string  "mean_by_subject_and_activity" in front of the original value for which the mean was calculated.
-Each row has  summary means by one subject and by one activity measured for each variable.
+Each row has  summary means by one subject and by one activity.
 This is comprehensive list of all variables.

 Subject